MakieOrg/Makie.jl/docs/examples/layoutables/slider.md

 This width is chosen by setting each slider to a few values and recording the maximum label width.
 Alternatively, you can set the width manually with the keyword argument `value_column_width`.

+You can pass either format functions or format strings as used by `Formatting.format`.

 \begin{examplefigure}{}
 ```julia
 using GLMakie